ShadeCoder7/Portfolio/README.md

 1. **Home:** A brief introduction and navigation to key sections.
 2. **Work Experience:** Insights into my professional background (under ongoing updates).
 3. **Projects:** A collection of my personal and collaborative projects, with descriptions and highlights.
+4. **Certifications:** A list of the certifications I’ve earned, highlighting my expertise and continuous learning.
-4. **About:** My journey as a developer, educational background, and aspirations.
+5. **About:** My journey as a developer, educational background, and aspirations.
-5. **Contact:** Easy ways to reach out, including email and social media links.
+6. **Contact:** Easy ways to reach out, including email and social media links.

 ---